luau-lang/rfcs/docs/function-math-lerp.md

 Linear interpolation is a very common operation in game development.
 It is present in standard libraries of some general purpose languages (C++, C#, Zig) and all shading languages (HLSL, GLSL, Slang).
 It can be used for implementing object motion, GUI sliders, color transitions, gameplay logic, etc.

 Implementation of linear interpolation seems straightforward, but not all implementations have various numerical properties that can be important in practice.
 As such, a naive manual implementation may lead to unintended results.
-Using `math.map` as a replacement with bounds 0..1 seems easy, but it results in worse performance and numerical properties compared to specialized function, and is less intuitive than `lerp`.
+Using `math.map` as a replacement with bounds 0..1 seems easy, but it results in worse performance and numerical properties compared to a specialized function, and is less intuitive than `lerp`.
 In presence of `math.map` and absence of `math.lerp`, users may gravitate towards the slower, numerically worse and less ergonomic solution.

 A native function would help boost ergonomics and provide a good quality-performance tradeoff by default.